google/WebFundamentals/src/content/en/android/trusted-web-activity/query-parameters/index.md

 ```

 The wizard will use the start_url from the Web Manifest as default and will ask users to confirm
-the value, giving developers the change to add extra parameters to the url used to start the
+the value, giving developers the chance to add extra parameters to the url used to start the
 Progressive Web App.

 ![Showing the Bubblewrap CLI output](/web/updates/images/2020/03/bubblewrap-init-custom-start-url.png)